How to Dismantle an Atomic Bomb: Writing and recording

 Heading into How to Dismantle an Atomic Bomb, U2's guitarist the Edge said the group felt it was the appropriate moment to explore their early musical inspirations.
 U2's lead vocalist Bono said in a 2005 interview, "I went back and listened to all the music that made me want to be in a band, right from the Buzzcocks, Siouxsie and the Banshees, Echo & The Bunnymen, all that stuff.
 And what was interesting is, that was what a lot of people in bands now are listening to anyway.
 So in a funny way, it made us completely contemporary."
 U2 also wanted to make a concerted effort to revisit the same creative approach from their formative years: the ethos of the band members playing together in a room, with just guitar, bass, and drums.
-The Edge said: "The limitations that that creates are an interesting challenge because you have to do it with just those instruments, and dynamics become a hugely important part of the creative process."
+The Edge said: "The limitations that creates are an interesting challenge because you have to do it with just those instruments, and dynamics become a hugely important part of the creative process."